Say Yeah (Wiz Khalifa song): Background

 Rostrum Records president Benjy Grinberg first heard about Wiz Khalifa in 2004 when the rapper's contribution to a mixtape of various new Pittsburgh artists attracted his interest.
 When Grinberg finally met the 16-year-old artist, he immediately decided he wanted to work with him, later telling HitQuarters: "Even though he wasn't all the way developed you could just tell that he was a diamond in the rough, and that with some polishing, guidance and backing he could become something special."
 Khalifa signed to the label shortly after and began a seven-year period of artist development.
 Following hype generated by his 2006 album Show and Prove, Khalifa signed to Warner Bros.
 Records in 2007.
-"Say Yeah" was released as his first single with the label in January 2008 via digital download.
+"Say Yeah" was released as his third single with the label in January 2008 via digital download.
 It was later solicited to US rhythmic radio in March.

 In July 2009, Khalifa parted ways with Warner Bros.
 Records after numerous delays in releasing his planned debut album for the label, First Flight.
-"Say Yeah" remains his only single to be released with the label.

 Composition

-"Say Yeah" is driven around a club beat built around a sample of "Better Off Alone" by Dutch eurodance group Alice DeeJay.
+"Say Yeah" is driven around a club beat built around a sample of "Better Off Alone" by Dutch eurodance group Alice Deejay.
 Over the beat, Khalifa "spins smooth party-oriented rhymes".